 Figure 3 Fear of stepping outside familiar structures and ways of being.
 Also known as White Fragility.
 Copyright: Dr. David Roberts 2021

 EDI and change

-Propensities for both reform and resistance to challenge and change are as true of universities as other large institutions.
+Propensities for both reform and resistance to challenge and change are as true of universities as many other large institutions.
 The rise of EDI in public consciousness and on social and political agendas is forcing long-overdue challenges to public and private institutions of all sizes and types.
-The awkwardly-named (it artificially disaggregates and masks intersectional complexity) Equality, Diversity, Inclusivity (EDI) agenda has been elevated in the wake of the wider social dynamics accompanying the killing of George Floyd and the impossible-to-ignore virulence and overtness of racism in the US and UK.
+The awkwardly-named (it artificially disaggregates and masks intersectional complexity) Equity, Diversity, Inclusivity (EDI) agenda has been elevated in the wake of the wider social dynamics accompanying the killing of George Floyd and the impossible-to-ignore virulence and increasing overtness of racism in the US and UK.
 Paralleling this institutional racism is the ‘revelation’, year after year, that women in the profession are routinely paid less than men, and people with disabilities are marginalized in Dickensian fashion.
 The old ways, old power, old institutions, old structures, face new challenges at paradigmatic level.

 Figure 4 Source: Locke and Spender, 2011